shopware/developer-documentation-vitepress/demo/apps/cart/index.md

 # Cart

 The cart allows you to handle cart operations.
-[Shopware's cart](https://developer.shopware.com/docs/concepts/commerce/checkout-concept/cart) resides in the checkout bundle and is a central part of the checkout process.
+[Shopware's cart](https://developer.shopware.com/docs/concepts/commerce/checkout-concept/cart) is a central part of the checkout process.
 The cart has a defined [cart process](https://developer.shopware.com/docs/resources/guidelines/code/cart-process).

 Besides, the cart gives various options to change a price of an item in the cart using a cart collector and processor, adding cart items, discounts, customizing price calculations, splitting cart line items, etc.